ncasaux/camel-plantuml/README.md

 Any suggestion, remark, or question?
 Feel free to create an issue and/or to contribute by forking and making pull requests!

 ## Releases notes
+### v1.4.0
+- Changed to latest LTS Camel version (3.18.1)
+- Enforced route, producer and consumer filtering on the diagram based on endpointBaseUri
+- Updated dependencies

 ### v1.3.0
 - Deprecated support for Camel 2.X version
 - Renamed camel3-plantuml to camel-plantuml